BioGenies/countfitteR/README.md

 install.packages("countfitteR")
 ```

-Hovewer, you can also install the developmental version of countfitteR directly from GitHub
+However, you can also install the developmental version of countfitteR directly from GitHub

 ```R
 source("https://install-github.me/jarochi/countfitteR")